Xyene/Emulator.NES/README.md

 Visual Studio 2017 is sufficient to compile.

 ### Linux
-`xbuild` from Mono should be used to build, but the version included in most distro repositories is not new enough to have C# 7 support.
+`msbuild` from Mono should be used to build, but the version included in most distro repositories is not new enough to have C# 7 support (or may not have `msbuild`).
 Instead, [install a Mono version directly from the Mono site](http://www.mono-project.com/download/#download-lin).

 Then, to compile:
 ```